rickychow2006/GoFundPet/README.md

 # GoFundPet

-PetFundr is a web application that allows users to login and view pets in need of funding for medical expenses.
+Go Fund Pet is a web application that allows users to login and view pets in need of funding for medical expenses.
 The user can view a list of pets, and select a pet to support.

 ## Usage